Djnirds1984/Mikrotik-Billing-Manager/DEPLOYMENT_GUIDE.md

     ```

 2.  **Paste the Following Configuration:**
     Ensure the **entire contents** of the file are replaced with this structure.
-This configuration routes traffic for the main app, the API, and the WebSocket terminal, and includes important headers to ensure the application works correctly behind a proxy.
+This configuration routes traffic for the main app, the API, and the WebSocket terminal, and includes important headers to ensure the application works correctly behind a proxy.Important to change the <your_orangepi_ip_or_ubuntuX64> with the ip of your billing System. example server_name 192.168.1.2;

     ```nginx
     server {
         listen 80;
-        server_name <your_server_ip_or_domain>; # IMPORTANT: Replace with your server's IP or domain name client_max_body_size 10m; # Allow larger file uploads for logos, etc.
+        server_name <your_orangepi_ip_or_ubuntuX64>; # IMPORTANT: Replace with your server's IP or domain name client_max_body_size 10m; # Allow larger file uploads for logos, etc.

         # Main application UI and its APIs (port 3001)